Comau/pyedo/README.md

  Sets the speed, in percentage value, of all joints.
 The parameter of the function is a number between «0» and «100».
 The default value of ovr is «100».
  It prints a warning if the parameter passed is not in the accepted range.

- # LISTEN
-- listenValues() :
-Calls listenMovementAck, listenCartesianPosition and listenJointState, hence starts the subscription to both cartesian and state variables.
-Calls all the functions described below.
-    - listenJointState() :
-	Allows to start the subscribing on the topic related to these informations:
-	[Position
-	Velocity
-	Current]
-	- listenCartesianPosition() :
-	Allows to start the subscribing on the topic related to the cartesian position (x,y,z,a,e,r)
-    - listenMovementAck() :
-    Allows to start the subscribing on the topic related to the movement aknowledge, which sends a feedback on the movement.
-        - waitAcknowledgment() :
-        Waits for the end-of-movement acknowledge, if the setting is stepByStep = True (default).

 # MOVE
-This methods allows to move the e.DO robot.
-By default each move waits the movement to be over before executing the next command (this behaviour can be deactivated with stepByStepOff).
+This method allows to move the e.DO robot.
+The setting automatically waits for the movement to be over before giving the next command (can be deactivated with stepByStepOff).
-The moves can be stopped by thyping the letter "k" on the command windows while they are executing

 The planning of the trajectory can be performed in different ways:
 - moveJoints(j1, j2, j3, j4, j5, j6) :
 Can move the joints to a joint_position indicated through the angles in degrees (j1, , j2, j3, j4, j5, j6) with a velocity percentage determined by the setSpeed() function
 - moveSingleJoint(num, value) :